-$< t = \tau, e : \sigma >$ (where t can occur in e and σ)
+<t = τ , e : σ > (where t can occur in e and σ)

-- even though the specification (σ) refers to the implementation type we can still hide the latter
+- even though the specification (σ) refers to the implementation type we can still hide the latter - But there are problems ...

 Problems with Existentialists

 - Existentialist types

 - Assert that truth is subjectivity

 - Oppose the rational tradition and positivism

 - Are subject to an "absurd" universe

 - Problems:

 - "In so far as Existentialism is a philosophical doctrine, it remains an idealistic doctrine: it hypothesizes specific historical conditions of human existence into ontological and metaphysical characteristics.
 Existentialism thus becomes part of the very ideology which it attacks, and its radicalism is illusory."
 (Herbert Marcuse, "Sartre's Existentialism", p.
 161)